 pour out corruption’s slag from every pore —

 whole slates scrape clean! they leave no gaping hole.

 Role that I’ve played, loose grip! while back I roll,

 or dodge each wave, or with firm grip on oar

-This poem is filled with examples of homophone.
-The homophones are marked in bold.
-They create a humorous effect in the poem through having the same pronunciation but altogether different meanings.
+This poem is filled with examples of homophone, which are marked in bold.
+They create a humorous effect in the poem through their same pronunciations but altogether different meanings.